 If you’ve got uneven or misaligned teeth, you may think that it’s too late for you to have the beautiful, straight smile you’ve always wanted.
 But over time, orthodontic treatment can slowly reshape your smile and can correct even seriously misaligned teeth, giving you a healthier set of teeth and a more attractive appearance.
-For more information on orthodontics, call CaliDental today to make an appointment at their offices in San Luis Obispo and Lompoc, California, or make an appointment online.
+For more information on orthodontics, call CaliDental today to make an appointment at their offices in Santa Maria, San Luis Obispo and Lompoc, California, or make an appointment online.

 If your teeth or jaws are improperly positioned or misaligned, you may need correction with a branch of dentistry known as orthodontics.
 Orthodontists undergo two years of additional training after dental school to learn how to use braces and retainers to reshape smiles that are misaligned.
 Orthodontics include traditional braces, removable appliances and other types of aligners and maintainers.

 Misaligned or crooked teeth aren’t just uneven and unattractive, but they can also be harder to keep clean, potentially leading to tooth decay and periodontal disease.
 They can also cause extra stress on the muscles you use to chew, leading to TMJ pain, headaches, and back and shoulder pain.
 Orthodontics can give you a healthier mouth, a more pleasant appearance, and more durable teeth.